bh-official/didit-reddit-upvote-example/README.md

    - Nested comments (recursive CommentList component)
    - User authentication

-### Goals Not Achieved
+### New Features Added from the README file of the project

+1. **User Profiles** - Added user profile pages at `/user/[userId]` showing:
+   - User's profile information (name, avatar, join date)
+   - User's karma score
+   - List of user's posts
+   - List of user's recent comments
+   - Links to profiles from usernames on posts

+2. **Post Sorting** - Added sorting options for posts:
+   - Top (most upvotes) - default
+   - Recent (newest first)
+   - Controversial (most debated)
+   - Sort buttons with amber styling

 All primary requirements were achieved.
-The application is fully functional with the corrected table names and enhanced error handling.
+The application is fully functional with the enhanced error handling.

 ### Difficulties Encountered